1. What you need to know before writing

-We encourage readers to submit articles for publication on any aspect of contemporary forced migration.
-(Please note that we do not publish book reviews.)
+We encourage readers to submit articles for publication on any aspect of contemporary forced migration – that is, refugees, internally displaced persons (IDPs) and stateless people.

-We ask authors to email us (email@example.com) in advance of writing in order to outline what they wish to write.
+We ask authors to email us in advance of writing in order to outline what they wish to write.
 This should be in the form of a short outline in the body of an email, not as an attachment; you may use bullet points.
 Please ensure it is written with the call for articles – and FMR’s readership – in mind.
-We will advise on what subjects/aspects are likely to be of interest to us, warn of potential duplication with other articles, etc. You may also wish to use the search function on our website to check if we have published articles recently on your proposed subject.
+We will advise on what subjects/aspects are likely to be of interest and warn of potential duplication with other articles.
+(You may also wish to use the search function on our website to check if we have published articles recently on your proposed topic.)

-FMR is a magazine rather than a journal, and is oriented towards policy and practice, not purely academic material.
-Articles which are most suitable for FMR will usually do one or more of the following:
+Focus of articles FMR is a magazine rather than a journal, and is oriented towards policy and practice.
+Articles will usually do one or more of the following:

 - review experience of a particular project, programme or context, drawing out lessons with wider (local, regional or global) implications

-- convey the results and implications of recent practice/policy-oriented research
+- convey the results and implications of recent/ongoing practice/policy-oriented research

-- provide a voice for displaced people to share their experiences and insights
+- provide a forum for displaced people to share their experiences and insights – with programme/policy implications

 - raise awareness of less well-known (or little covered) displacement crises, drawing out issues at stake, implications, recommendations and so on.

 Good practice, and learning from success and from failure

-Please also remember that although your article for FMR may be an opportunity to disseminate your analysis and thinking, it is not primarily a vehicle for promotion of your agency.
-Of course you may be reflecting on your agency’s experience, and therefore naming your agency, but please be aware of being overly self-promotional.
+Please remember that although your article may be an opportunity to disseminate your analysis and thinking, it is not primarily a vehicle to ‘promote’ your agency.

 - italics for non-English language terms (e.g. refoulement) and titles of publications (e.g. Forced Migration Review)

-- where appropriate, use bullet points for recommendations or lists
+- bullet points for recommendations or lists (where appropriate)

-- reference titles of articles in single quotation marks, italicise publications and include date of publication. e.g. Aleinikoff A (2011) ‘Foreword’, Forced Migration Review issue 38 www.fmreview.org/technology/aleinikoff.html
+- single quotation marks to reference titles of articles and include date of publication. e.g. Aleinikoff A (2011) ‘Foreword’, Forced Migration Review issue 38 www.fmreview.org/technology/aleinikoff

 We respond to each article query/offer personally; however, we are a small team and can usually only respond to such emails once a week.
-All articles submitted to FMR will be reviewed by the FMR Editors and one or more external reviewers.
+All articles submitted will be reviewed.
 We will let you know when you might expect to hear our decision on your article, and will notify you whatever the decision.